BotaAndrei-public/LiveCurrencyConverterExtension/README.md

 # LiveCurrencyConverterExtension
-LiveCurrencyConverterExtension – browser extension for real-time currency conversions.

 **LiveCurrencyConverter** is a browser extension designed to provide **real-time currency conversions** directly in the browser interface.
-This project serves as a **portfolio piece**.

 ## Key Features